colleowino/colleowino.github.io/_drafts/vim-hacks.md

 ---

 #### Changing case:
-This usually works in visual mode after selecting text. press `u` to convert to lowercase, press `U` to convert to uppercase and backtick <code>`</code> to toggle case.
+This usually works in visual mode after selecting text.
+Press `u` to convert to lowercase, press `U` to convert to uppercase and backtick <code>`</code> to toggle case.

 #### Working with lines:
 Deleting lines `dd` or `D`<br/>